scottalford75/Remora-docs/docs/source/hardware/SPI/octopus.rst

 - Firmware for the STM32F446 version is STM32F446/BTT_446
 - Firmware for other versions are unavailable or untested

-In your .hal file, you will need to configure the Remora driver
+In your .hal file, you will need to load the Remora driver

 .. code-block::